Sketch/quickbuild/README.md

     http://download.pennmush.org/Accessories/

 The modern Ruby version is authored by Ryan Dowell, and distributed under the same license as PennMUSH.
-The latest version of *quickbuild* is available here:
+The latest version of *Quickbuild* is available here:
     https://github.com/Sketch/quickbuild